Dosage form: cream

 ACTH stimulation test

-The following local adverse reactions are reported infrequently when topical corticosteroids are used as recommended.
-These reactions dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, miliaria.
+The following local adverse reactions are reported infrequently when Betamethasone Dipropionate products are used as recommended in the DOSAGE AND ADMINISTRATION section.
+These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infections, skin atrophy, striae and miliaria.

 Betamethasone Dipropionate Dosage and Administration

-Betamethasone Dipropionate cream, 0.05% (augmented) is not to be used with occlusive dressings.
+Betamethasone Dipropionate products should not be used with occlusive dressings.

 How is Betamethasone Dipropionate Supplied